alavrik/piqi-ocaml/doc/piqi-ocaml.md

 *Extension Modules*.
 It is described in detail in the Piqi language [section](/doc/piqi#extensionmodules).

 Output directory can be overridden using the `-C` command-line option.
-In addition, output `.ml` file can be pretty-printed using CamlP4 (`--pp` flag).

 Generated `<ocaml-module>.ml` file contains OCaml type definitions and functions for serializing and deserializing OCaml values.